tobyond/kweerie/README.md

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## FAQ

+**Q: Why does Kweerie exist?**
+A: PostgreSQL DB views are powerful and (honestly) preferred for what kweerie offers, but they need migrations to change, which isn't always practical when you just need a query.
+Kweerie provides that flexibility.
+Plus, SQL is more readable in a single file than when nested in Ruby code.
+SQL is powerful and doesn’t always need to be hidden behind abstractions.

 **Q: Why PostgreSQL only?**
 A: Kweerie uses PostgreSQL-specific features for parameter binding and result handling.
 Supporting other databases would require different parameter binding syntax and result handling.